Alex Steele

 Lead Undergraduate Teaching Assistant

-• Maintains Racket autograder server used by over 800 students to submit and receive feedback on over 1500 files daily.
+• Maintained Racket autograder server used by over 800 students to submit and receive feedback on over 1500 files daily.

-• Improves students’ engagement by providing personalized feedback using applications developed in Python and Bash.
+• Improved students’ engagement by providing personalized feedback using applications developed in Python and Bash.

 • Detected over 200 cases of academic misconduct by designing, implementing, and deploying novel code-similarity algorithm using Rust, Python, and TensorFlow.

-• Supervises three other teaching assistants who contribute to the course infrastructure and teaching materials.
+• Supervised three other teaching assistants who contribute to the course infrastructure and teaching materials.

 Honours and Awards